 After spending a few days touring around Havana, Cuba’s largest city, we were ready to see some of the beautiful countryside we’d heard so much about.
-The Valle de Vinales (or Vinales valley) was the perfect day trip from Havana and enabled us to see what life is like outside the city in Cuba.
-It’s one of the most picturesque places to visit in Cuba, and that’s saying a lot.
-Plus, it’s really easy to take a tour from Havana to Vinales.
+From Havana to Vinales Valley is a perfect day trip, and it enabled us to see what life was like outside the city in Cuba.
+The Valle de Vinales is one of the most picturesque places to visit in Cuba, and that’s saying a lot.
+Plus, it’s really easy to take a Havana to Vinales day trip.

 If you’re considering a trip to Cuba, check out our comprehensive guide on traveling to Cuba for Americans.

 Since we didn’t have an abundance of time in Cuba to drive from town to town, as many people do, we wanted to stay close to Havana and take day trips outside the city instead.
 There are a number of great Cuba tour companies who can set up a private tour for you, so you can personalize every part of your day and make sure you’re getting the most of your time.
 We highly recommend Havana Journeys.

 We booked two tours – a Havana city tour and the day trip to Vinales.
 We had the same tour guide and driver both days and they were very professional and knowledgeable.

 For our Havana to Vinales day trip, we were picked at at 8am at our apartment in Havana.
 If you’re a fan of the old classic American cars, you will be in for a treat, because you will have the pleasure of riding in one for the duration of the tour.
 This was our car – a true beauty!

 The trip to Vinales takes about 3 hours.
 You can catch a little nap on the way, or keep your eyes trained on the road to see varying forms of transportation pass you by.
 All along the way you pass through beautiful countryside and farmland.
 It’s a great introduction to the non-city way of life in Havana, which actually makes up the majority of the country.